flyingmachine/brave-clojure-web/content/do-things.md

 ```

 In general, you can think of destructuring as instructing Clojure how
-to associate symbols with values in a list, map, or vector.
+to associate symbols with values in a list, map, set, or vector.

 Now, on to the part of the function that actually does something: the
 function body!